NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

     ... ).fit(reference_data=reference)

 The fitted ``cbpe`` can be used to estimate performance on other data, for which performance cannot be calculated.
-Typically, this would be used on the latest production data where ground truth is missing, which usually is the ``analysis`` partition.
+Typically, this would be used on the latest production data where ground truth is missing.
+In our example this is the ``analysis`` data.

 However, it can be also used on combined ``reference`` and ``analysis`` data, e.g. when comparing estimations of ``reference`` and ``analysis`` data or comparing the estimated performance versus the realized